microsoft/Omex/README.md

 ## Coding Style
-Please, follow the pattern of what you already see in the code.
+Please follow the pattern of what you already see in the code.

 ### Code Overview
 The code is organized in different projects, each one having its own project file.
 Each project produces a NuGet package.
 All the projects are included in the main solution file in the root directory.
-Please, contribute to existing projects.
+Please contribute to existing projects.
 If you would like to create a new project, please discuss this with the Team first using GitHub issues.